mattlim96/sku-info-generator/README.md

 View the tool [here](https://docs.google.com/spreadsheets/d/14wz4TupMTORjQtk5QUA6pfkCG9u1cVCpYRvyqfFxWNk/edit?usp=sharing) to better understand the following explanation.

 The SKU Info Generator can scrape information at Product and Model Levels.
-The following explains the functions of each tab:
+The following explains the functions of each Googel Sheet tab:

 Tab Name | Function
 ------------ | -------------